 Senior Student Led Discussion Evenings

+From the DCI’s second round of the FPMT Basic Program onwards we enhanced the discussion element.
+To allow sufficient time for the teachings on Tuesday and in response to students’ requests for additional discussion time during the subjects, we added a second evening on (mostly) alternating weeks.
+Tuesday evenings Geshe-la will teach the subject’s core material and also sometimes lead discussion sessions, and on Thursday evenings (select dates) the Senior Student Discussion leader for the course will facilitate discussion evenings.
+From the third round of the FPMT Basic Program onwards we are adding more emphasis on the meditation component.
+Guided meditations on topics will also be led during the fortnightly discussion nights.
 The discussion evening will also include helpful handouts and charts aimed to assist students in understanding the material presented on Tuesdays.
 It will offer an opportunity for extra reflection, group discussion, encouragement and enquiry that will also help generate questions to ask Geshe-la on the Tuesday evenings.
 The discussion nights can help students of all levels – beginners will be supported in their digesting of new material, and those already familiar with some of the material will have an opportunity to take their questioning, investigation and integration further.

 The discussion evenings are optional (and are not a required part of the attendance requirement for the subject) but they are highly recommended.
 You can attend as many as you are able or wish to attend.
 As students have requested more discussion, we hope students will take advantage of this extra discussion evening.

-Standards of Successfully Completing a BP Subject
+Standards of Successfully Completing an FPMT BP Subject at DCI

 - Engaging in the reading assignments